ripleyaffect/bias/README.md

 The dictionary file must adhere to a specific format:

-* Each entry must begin on a new line and must follow the format "WORD BIAS VALUE"
+* Each entry must begin on a new line and must follow the format "PHRASE = VALUE"
-* Comments may be added to the dictionary, either after the word's bias value or on a new line beginning with an octothorpe character ("#").
+* Comments may be added to the dictionary on a new line beginning with an octothorpe character ("#").
 * An undefined bias value is interpreted as a 0 (A word is "undefined" if is has no assosciated bias value).

 ## Intended expansions ##

-* Adding the functionality for including phrases in the dictionry instead of just single words.
 * Adding a more useful dictionary, based on research in the field, and potentially several dictionaries for measuring various values.
 * Adding Robustness to account for user error or unexpected input.
 * Expanding the tool to measure two parameters simultaneously.
 This may be implemented using imaginary numbers.
 * Adding functionality for multiple input files.
 * Adding more feedback for the user, like displayig which words contributed to the score and how much/in which direction they contributed.
 * Adding functionlity for a data mining API (pocket?) to grab articles from online and analyze them on the fly.
-* Adding funtionality to the dictionary to allow commented justification for the bias value associated with a particular word or phrase.
 * Possible expansion into a web service or browswer extension.